Hyumaio/Guess-number-game/README.md

 ## Introduction
-This program is for a task:
+This program is code for a task:
     Design a number-guess game, An integer is generated randomly from 1 to 100, every single player has 5 chances to guess the right number, if your guess hit the right number, program will terminate immediately with 'congrats', else system will display the error message about your guess, which is either greater than or less than the right